 Now that you’ve introduced your kids to the basics of the Kentucky Derby, how about adding some fun Kentucky Derby activities for kids:

-• You can find a large collection of downloadable Kentucky Derby activities for kids to complete.
+• You can find a large collection of downloadable Kentucky Derby activities over on the Kentucky Derby Museum website.
 Choose from vocabulary, suggested reading, coloring sheets, and more.

 • Make a Derby pie from scratch (leaving out the bourbon if you’d like).